Robert Thomas Moore

-Robert Thomas ("R. T.") Moore (June 24, 1882 – October 30, 1958) was an American businessman, ornithologist, philanthropist, the founder and editor-in-chief of the Borestone Mountain Poetry Awards.
+Robert Thomas "R. T." Moore (June 24, 1882 – October 30, 1958) was an American businessman, ornithologist, philanthropist, and founder and editor-in-chief of the Borestone Mountain Poetry Awards.
 In his obituary, Lionel Stevenson wrote, "Robert Thomas Moore was an exceptional amalgam of the poet, the scientist, and the man of affairs."

+Biography

-Moore was the son of Henry D. Moore, a wealthy Philadelphia businessman.
-Moore earned a bachelor's degree from the University of Pennsylvania in 1904 and an M. A. from Harvard University in 1905 in English literature.
+Moore was born in Haddonfield, New Jersey, on June 24, 1882, the son of Henry D. Moore, a wealthy Philadelphia businessman.
+Moore earned a bachelor's degree from the University of Pennsylvania in 1904 and an master of arts degree from Harvard University in 1905 in English literature.
 Moore's father was from Maine, and owned a family vacation camp at Big Benson.
 Moore purchased land on Borestone Mountain in Maine and began the Borestone Mountain Fox Company.
-The Company ran several fur farms that raised foxes for their pelts, which were used for fur garments.
-In 1921 the Borestone Mountain farm was referred to as "the leading ranch in North America".
-In the 1920s Moore opened the Borestone Mountain Ranch, which was a fur farm near Big Bear Lake in southern California.
+The company ran several fur farms that raised foxes for their pelts, which were used for fur garments.
+In 1921, the Borestone Mountain farm was referred to as "the leading [fur] ranch in North America".
+In the 1920s, Moore opened the Borestone Mountain Ranch, which was a fur farm near Big Bear Lake in Southern California.

-In addition to his business activities, Moore was an active ornithologist who published about 60 scientific papers.
-From 1911–1916 Moore edited Cassinia, which is the journal of the Delaware Valley Ornithological Club.
+In addition to his business activities, Moore was an active ornithologist, who published about 60 scientific papers.
+From 1911 to 1916, Moore edited Cassinia, which is the journal of the Delaware Valley Ornithological Club.
 Moore moved to California around 1929, and became an associate of the Department of Zoology at the California Institute of Technology.
-In 1933 he hired Chester C. Lamb to help build his collection of birds; Lamb worked with Moore on the project for 22 years, collecting ~40,000 bird and mammal specimens in Mexico from 1933 until 1955.
-Herbert Friedmann has written that Moore's "great achievement was his forming of the Moore collection, containing about 65,000 birds, over 80 percent of which are from Mexico, and 1,000 mammals, now housed in a building given by him to Occidental College in Los Angeles, with an endowment for its maintenance and for furthering studies on American birds, particularly those of Mexico and adjacent areas."
+In 1933, he hired Chester C. Lamb to help build his collection of birds; Lamb worked with Moore on the project for 22 years, collecting about 40,000 bird and mammal specimens in Mexico from 1933 until 1955.
+Herbert Friedmann has written that Moore's "great achievement was his forming of the Moore collection, containing about 65,000 birds, over 80% of which are from Mexico, and 1,000 mammals, now housed in a building given by him to Occidental College in Los Angeles, with an endowment for its maintenance and for furthering studies on American birds, particularly those of Mexico and adjacent areas."
 The Moore Laboratory of Zoology at Occidental College is still in operation half a century following Moore's death; the present director is Dr. John E. McCormack.
-Friedmann also particularly notes Moore's discovery of two new bird species and a genus; Moore is credited at the Integrated Taxonomic Information System with the discoveries of five bird species (the tufted jay, the masked mountain-tanager, the maroon-fronted parrot, the short-crested coquette, and the Balsas screech-owl) and thirty subspecies.
+Friedmann also particularly notes Moore's discovery of two new bird species and a genus; Moore is credited at the Integrated Taxonomic Information System with the discoveries of five bird species (the tufted jay, masked mountain-tanager, maroon-fronted parrot, short-crested coquette, and Balsas screech-owl) and 30 subspecies.